alexgo-io/alexlab-doc/product-features/farming/faqs.md

 1. **Stake $ALEX (1x Multiplier)**
 2. **Stake LP tokens through Yield Farming (0.3x Multiplier)**

-APower is the lottery ticket that allows you to take part in any future IDO rounds on our [Launchpad](https://app.alexlab.co/launchpad).
+APower is the access token for participating in the "Community Round" of any future IDO on our [Launchpad](https://app.alexlab.co/launchpad).
+IDO tickets allocated to this round can only be purchased by utilizing APower.
 There is no maximum amount of APower an address can earn over a period of time.
 If you are interested in frequently participating in IDOs, staking $ALEX would generate APower fastest.

-Every IDO is unique, however, and may have a cap on the amount of APower that can be allocated.
-This is to prevent IDOs dominated by a small group of "whale" members.
+Every IDO is unique, however, and may have a cap on the amount of APower that can be utilized to allocate IDO tickets.
+This prevents IDOs from being dominated by a small group of "whale" members.

 </details>